iceEngineered/MIS353TeamProject/README.md

 ### Privacy Policy
 Makes it clear any information entered on the AddDisaster page is stored, and that we track nothing else.

-##### Deployment guide: First, implement stored procedures on Microsoft SQL Server to connect to your APIs listed in HW4.
-Create a database to store stored procedures.
-Copy & paste pages from HW4 and HW5 files respectively into Microsoft Virtual Studio.
-Run HW4 and 5 simultaneously.
-If you run into errors, refer to Joshua Meadows' GitHub repository, MIST 353 TravelSite2.